sambengtson/wormholecash/examples/README.md

 These example apps roughly follow the
 [third Wormhole tutorial](https://developer.bitcoin.com/tutorials/wormhole-3-tokens.html)

-- [ping-wh-node](ping-wh-node) Ping the Wormhole node to ensure all networking between you and the node is functioning correctly.

 - [burn-bch](burn-bch) **NOT WORKING**
   Burn 1 BCH to generate 100 WHC tokens.
 These WHC tokens are needed to creating your own tokens.
 You'll need to wait for 1 confirmation before seeing the WHC tokens in your account.

-- [lookup-token](lookup-token) Lookup token information based on the `primaryid` value assigned to it.
+- [lookup-token](data-retrieval/lookup-token) Lookup token information based on the `primaryid` value assigned to it.

 - [send-tokens](send-tokens) Send existing tokens or WHC tokens to another address.